 Project Director, Laurie Naumann, knows the importance of having a program such as SPY in Burleson County.

 “After five great years (2015-2020) of providing relationship, parenting, and finance classes to adult couples of any age in Burleson County, we received a new grant in late 2020 that shifted our focus to emerging adults (18-24 years old).
 Although we still cover the same topics, our focus and our materials now target this younger age demographic exclusively and there are about 1500 emerging adults in Burleson County.

 It is very exciting to be focused on reaching 18-24 year olds, as the earlier someone learns the skills we teach – how to have a healthy relationship, how to manage finances, how to parent well – the greater impact it will have on their entire life.
 There’s a huge difference in teaching these skills to an 18 year old or someone in their early 20s versus someone in their 30s or 40s that have 20+ years of bad habits already developed.
 Our participants are starting with clean slates and our program can help prevent them from making bad decisions, whether it’s relational, financial or with parenting.” said Naumann.

 All of SPY’s workshops are free.
 The program also partners with local and county government, school districts, health centers and nonprofits that can provide additional resources for participants.

-For more information about the SPY program or workshops, call 979.321.5248, firstname.lastname@example.org or their website: families.tamu.edu.
+For more information about the SPY program or its workshops, call 979.321.5248 or visit their website: families.tamu.edu.